ewaldmire/ascender/docs/docsite/rst/userguide/notifications.rst

 .. index::
    pair: notifications; hostname configuration

-In the :ref:`System Settings <configure_ascender_system>`, you can replace the default value in the **Base URL of the service** field with your preferred hostname to change the notification hostname.
+In the :ref:`System Settings <configure_climber_system>`, you can replace the default value in the **Base URL of the service** field with your preferred hostname to change the notification hostname.

 .. image:: ../common/images/configure-awx-system-misc-baseurl.png
    :alt: Configuring base URL with preferred hostname

 Refreshing your license also changes the notification hostname.
-New installations of Ascender should not have to set the hostname for notifications.
+New installations of climber should not have to set the hostname for notifications.

 Reset the ``AWX_URL_BASE``
 ------------------------------